yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 forum = 0
 +++

 Hello yuz-ers!
-This month the changes for yuzu are few, but very substantial!
+There were fewer individual changes this month, but the changes that were made are substantial!
+You won't want to miss this.

 <!--more-->